jseobyun/METHA/README.md

   - **FaceScape**
   - **TH2.1**

-To address this, we incorporated:
+To address this, I incorporated:
 - **Polygom8K8K**, and
 - Our **custom Korean head scan dataset**